anon-dot-com/examples/README.md

 This repository accompanies Anon's setup guides at [the Anon docs](https://docs.anon.com/).

+## Setup

+To run these examples, you'll need credentials from Anon.
+You can request access [here](https://anondotcom.typeform.com/request-access).

-To get started, clone the repository, `cd` into one of the folders, and follow the instructions in the corresponding `README`.
-Enjoy!
+To get started, clone the repository.

 ```sh
 git clone https://github.com/anon-dot-com/examples.git && cd ./examples
 ```

-## Setup

-To run these examples, you'll need credentials from Anon.
-You can request access [here](https://anondotcom.typeform.com/request-access).

 ### Environment Variables

-Copy `.env.example` to a new file called `.env` and fill in each of the environment variables.
-Get your environment variables from the credentials Anon provided you.
+Copy `.env.example` to a new file called `.env` and fill in each of the environment variables, using the credentials Anon provided you.

 At minimum, the `.env` file should have the following variables: